 It's Bruce's sixth birthday and his father has promised him a trip into Gotham and a tour of Wayne Tower.
 The headquarters of the global enterprise Bruce will one day run.

 Issue #10: Studying Abroad Conceptualized

 Second Story Arc: A Sleight of Hands

-Alfred was born in 1925, and as a boy he grew up in England.
+Alfred was born in England in the year 1925.
 He joined the army at 16 and was soon off to fight in the Second World War.
 He was a born marksman, but shooting his fellow human was not the reason he enlisted.
 He soon came to realize that he wanted to save lives, not take them.

 Having already survived longer than most agents, he retired early to his true passion, the performing arts.
 In 1948 Alfred was only 23 and he was living his dream, performing all over the United Kingdom in the most prestigious theaters and halls.
 Unfortunately this dream was quickly dismantled with a single phone call.

-He had not spoke to Thomas Wayne in several years, but Alfred could recognize that chiseled, warm voice anywhere.
-Only a year into his prolific acting career, Alfred was informed of his father's passing and of the responsibility now awaiting him.
+He had not spoken to Thomas Wayne in several years, but Alfred could recognize that chiseled, warm voice anywhere.
+Only one year into his prolific acting career, and Alfred was informed of his father's passing and of the responsibility now awaiting him.
 Alfred Pennyworth knew of his family's tradition, he knew he once again had a duty to fulfill... a noble cause to serve.